How To Make Flashlight Application in Android Studio

 }}

-Step 4: On and Off Button Images For Android Flashlight App
+Step 6: Update Turn ON/OFF Button Images For the Flashlight App

 make android flashlight